-2 Setting up: Multi-channel 2.1 Positioning for Center Channel A good starting position is for the G6.1c to be placed horizontally about 20 inches from the floor, and angled upwards by 3 to 5 degrees.
+2 Setting up: Multi-channel 2.1 Positioning for Center Channel A good starting position is for the G7.1c to be placed horizontally about 20 inches from the floor, and angled upwards by 3 to 5 degrees.
 This is assuming that the speaker doesn't block the screen in this position.
 Use a good quality stand that is solidly built and as rigid as possible.
-The Genesis ServoSub[TM] 4/8 is a unique subwoofer that complements the G6.1c to turn it into a full-range absolute fidelity[TM] system, and also makes a perfect stand for the G6.1c.
+The Genesis ServoSubTM 4/8 is a unique subwoofer that complements the G6.1c to turn it into a full-range absolute fidelityTM system, and also makes a perfect stand for the G7.1c.
 An alternative is to place the speaker horizontally above the television set, and angle it downwards by 3 to 5 degrees.
-In either case, do not point the speaker directly at the head of the listener, but either over her heads, or at her chest.
+In either case, do not point the speaker directly at the head of the listener, but either over her head, or at her chest.
 As these speakers are dipolar with a rear-firing tweeter, there should be at least 12 inches (30cm) of space between the back of the speaker and the wall.
-If this space is not available, switch the rear tweeter off with the tweeter defeat switch.
-On the home theatre processor, set the speaker to "LARGE" as the 6.1c plays below 60Hz.
-2.2 Loudspeaker Controls 2.2.1 Tweeter and Midrange Controls The two knobs at the top of the plate on the back of the speaker tailor the mid- and high-frequency response of the G6.1c.
-They are subtle controls, but they can make a great difference in gaining that last bit of additional performance in tuning your speakers for the room in which you are using them.
-They can turn your system from very good to exceptional, so take the time to work through this process.
-The left knob marked TWEETER is a volume control for the front tweeter.
+If this space is not available, turn the rear tweeter off with the tweeter defeat switch.
+On the home theatre processor, set the speaker to "LARGE" as the G7.1c plays below 60Hz.
+2.2 Loudspeaker Controls 2.2.1 Tweeter Control The knob marked TWEETER on the plate on the back of the speaker is used to tailor the high-frequency response of the G7.1c.
+It is a subtle control, but can make a great difference in gaining that last bit of additional performance from your speakers.
 Turning this control clockwise will increase the level of the tweeters.
 Use this control if you need a bit more treble, or to increase the apparent space of the soundstage.
 Too high a tweeter level, and you can feel that voices are too sibilant.
-With music, crashing cymbals are leaping out at absolute fidelity $^{\text{\tiny TM}}$ you, and nylon stringed guitars sound steely.
+With music, crashing cymbals are leaping out at you, and nylon stringed guitars sound steely.
 Start with this control at the 12 o'clock position.
-There is about a \pm one dB range for this control.
-The right knob marked MIDRANGE is used to adjust the level of the midrange.
-Start at the 12 o'clock position.
-Turning the control anticlockwise will make the midrange sound leaner - turning it clockwise will make the midrange sound fuller.
-A fuller midrange can also make voices sound more forward.
-There is about a \pm one-and a half dB range for this control.
-These two controls can also be used to fine tune the speaker when it is used behind a perforated screen, which typically attenuates the mid- to high-frequency response.
-2.2.2 Tweeter Defeat The G6.1c should be placed at least 12 inches (30cm) away from the wall behind the speaker.
+There is about a \pm 1dB range for this control.
+2.2.2 Tweeter Defeat The G7.1c should be placed at least 12 inches (30cm) away from the wall behind the speaker.
 If this is not possible, turn the rear-firing tweeter off to configure your loudspeaker as a monopole.
 This is perfectly acceptable and will not compromise the performance for multi-channel surround movies.